 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Fort Yukon - Central has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Fort Yukon - Central has few renters and college students.
 But the biggest reason it is quieter in Fort Yukon - Central than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Fort Yukon - Central may be for you.

-The rate of college-level education in Fort Yukon - Central is quite a bit lower than the national average among all cities of 21.84%: just 11.06% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fort Yukon - Central with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.06% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Fort Yukon - Central in 2022 was $25,365, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,460 for a family of four.
 However, Fort Yukon - Central contains both very wealthy and poor people as well.